This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Sharing intelligence about gangs (between criminal justice actors such as law enforcement and corrections).

-- Targeting and apprehending serious and chronic gang crime offenders.
+- Targeting and apprehending serious and those who chronically commit gang crime.

 - Using gang injunctions or civil ordinances to prevent association among known gang members.

-- Prosecuting gang offenders using vertical prosecution, enhanced sentencing, and Racketeer Influenced and Corrupt Organizations and conspiracy statutes.
+- Prosecuting gang members who commit offenses using vertical prosecution, enhanced sentencing, and Racketeer Influenced and Corrupt Organizations and conspiracy statutes.

 To make anti-gang strategies most successful, an important first step involves conducting an assessment of the problem.
 An up-front assessment of a problem helps leaders understand the problem in as much detail as possible.
 The leaders can then focus planning and target their actions on a plan that saves time and money in the long run.